ayusshhhraj0506/ayusshhhraj0506/README.md

 * 🌍  I'm based in Noida, UP
 * ✉️  You can contact me at [ayushraj.0506@gmail.com](mailto:ayushraj.0506@gmail.com)
 * 🧠  I'm learning React.js + Tailwind
-* 🤝  I'm open to collaborating on Full stack projects
+* 🤝  I'm open to collaborating on Frontend projects

 ### Skills